AlphaGenes/AlphaPeel/docs/source/usage.rst

                             each peeling cycle.
       -est_rec_prob         Flag to re-estimate the recombination rates after each peeling cycle.
+      -est_alt_allele_prob  Flag to estimate the alternative allele frequencies using all observed genotypes prior to peeling.
+      -update_alt_allele_prob
-      -est_alt_allele_prob  Flag to re-estimate the alternative allele probabilities for each metafounder after each peeling cycle.
+                            Flag to re-estimate the alternative allele frequencies for each metafounder after each peeling cycle.
       -no_phase_founder     A flag phase a heterozygous allele in one of the founders (if such an allele can be found).
       -sex_chrom            A flag to indicate that input data is for a sex chromosome.
 Sex needs to be given in the pedigree file.
 This is currently an